jacobq/ember-electron-update-demo/README.md

 * [Bower](https://bower.io/)
 * [Ember CLI](https://ember-cli.com/)
 * [PhantomJS](http://phantomjs.org/)

+Note: to build as a Windows Store application you also need to install the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk)

 Note: For building rpm (RedHat Linux) packages you may need to `sudo apt-get install rpm` on Debian/Ubuntu systems.